 Motorcycle Mount – Tutorial

-I’ve tested 4 different cameras (GoPro Hero 3 & 4, GitUp and YI Action Camera) with different mounts to find out the best angle shots for motorcycles.
+I’ve tested different mounts and positions to find out the best angle shots for motorcycle videos and motovlogs.
 In my video review you can watch the result with displayed photos of the motorcycle mount.
-In my photo review I want to show you mount and result with some information I experienced.
+In this tutorial I want to show you the mount and result with some information I experienced.
 I didn’t pay much attention to sound as my focus was on the image.
-You can see in the mount photos if I used the camera with or without underwater case.
+You can see in the mount photos which camera I used – with or without underwater case.
+Besides GoPro I also tried different cameras.

 I thought this shot will turn out nice as you can see the road ahead as well as the speedometer.
 Unfortunately there is a lot of vibration from the motorbike which results in a “jello effect”.
 I used the handlebar mount that came with the Git camera.
 They are sold separately for about 5 USD.
 There is also an aluminum handlebar available, if you want a smaller solution (about 4 USD) with better looks.